-If you fail a unit exam, Dr. Waite will contact you and invite you to meet to discuss your performance and to implement study strategies to avoid recurrence on a subsequent exam, including locally available assistance.
-In addition, you may also want to contact Medical Student Affairs for assistance.
+If you fail a unit exam, Dr. Waite will contact you and invite you to discuss your performance and to implement study strategies to avoid recurrence on a subsequent exam, including locally available assistance.
+In addition, you may also want to contact your IUSM-TH mentor and the Medical Student Affairs for assistance.

 Any form of cheating is incompatible with the moral conduct expected of members of the medical profession and will not be tolerated.
 Any student suspected of academic dishonestry will be referred to the Center Director and the Student Promotions Committee and may be dismissed from medical school.